konrad-jamrozik/droidmate/README.md

 This file explains:

-- What DroidMate is and how it works.
+- What DroidMate is and overview of how it works.
-- With which operating systems and tools DroidMate is compatible.
+- With which operating systems and Android devices DroidMate is compatible.

 Furthermore: